In this Generation: Mark Evan Prado

 Over the years, I have come to appreciate the value of meeting special people in person, though usually first over the internet.

 (I am not out to meet ordinary people in order to entertain and educate them one-sidedly as the expert, nor to pontificate for just ego gratification.
-I am a do-er, not just a talker.
-I generally don't talk unless there is a practical thing to do with somebody, and accordingly.)
+I am a do-er, not just a talker.)

 This website is also partly for outreach, to find other people who share the same values and interests and are really willing to do something with their lives for the greater good, not just passing entertainment with a short attention span.